-Cadette/ Senior/Ambassador troops can choose to opt out of girl rewards to receive additional proceeds Troops that opt out have the potential to earn \$0.87 per package with a Troop Per Girl Average (PGA) up to 300 and \$.90 per package with a PGA of 300+.
+Cadette/ Senior/Ambassador troops can choose to opt out of girl rewards to receive additional proceeds Troops that opt out have the potential to earn \$0.92 per package with a Troop Per Girl Average (PGA) up to 300 and \$0.95 per package for every package above the 300 PGA level.
 This means that the Girl Scouts will be opting out of ALL rewards, including the patches and cookie dough program credits.
 The troop must meet the following criteria to qualify for this option:

-- The ENTIRE troop must consist of all Cadettes and/or older - The decision to opt out of rewards must be a girl-led decision and agreed upon by 100% of the Girl Scouts in the troop and documented in writing with Girl Scouts' signature and date - At least 55% of the troop must have a Digital Cookie page setup - Your TCM will talk to your Girl Scouts about this option
+- The ENTIRE troop must consist of all Cadettes and/or older - The decision to opt out of rewards must be a girl-led decision and agreed upon by 100% of the Girl Scouts in the troop and documented in writing with Girl Scouts' signature and date - At least 55% of the troop must have a Digital Cookie page setup - · Your TCM will talk to your Girl Scouts about this option

-New this year!
+Reurning this year!
 C/S/A troops that opt out of rewards have the opportunity to purchase any of the patches and/or charms they earned through the rewards program.
 For more information on this process, reach out to the Cookie Team at cookies@gshawaii.org.